Mathematics

 • Modern Calculus and Analytical Geometry, (Silverman, 1969)

 One of my friends says that you have to do the problems to learn math.
 Well, I’m kind of in a hurry.
-I have a ton of research material to read and solving math problems is not very interesting to me.
+I have a ton of research material to read and solving math problems is not very interesting, in my opinion.

 I want to understand the principles.
 What do those numbers, Greek letters and mathematical symbols and formulas mean?
 What are the patterns I need to recognize and understand.